Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios.md

 ### SSL pinning

 SSL Pinning is a technique used in the client side to avoid man-in-the-middle attack by validating the server certificates again after SSL handshaking.
-SSL pinning should only be used if you have a specific need.
-Contact Amplitude support before you ship any products with SSL pinning enabled.
+Only use SSL pinning if you have a specific reason to do so.
+Contact Support before you ship any products with SSL pinning enabled.

 If you installed the SDK using CocoaPods, you must enable the preprocessor macro via your Podfile by adding this post install hook: